dwmkerr/wait-port/README.md

 ## Testing the CLI

 Don't install the package to test the CLI.
 Instead, in the project folder run `npm link`.
 Now go to whatever folder you want to use the module in and run `npm link wait-port`.
 It will symlink the package and binary.
 See [`npm link`](https://docs.npmjs.com/cli/link) for more details.

+### Manpage

+Installing the CLI will install the manpage.
+The manpage is at [`./man/wait-port.1`](./man/wait-port.1).
+After updating the page, test it with `man ./man/wait-port.1` before publishing, as the format can be tricky to work with.

 ## Releasing